ibbi67/SkillsBuild-Gamified-Web-Application/user-manual.md

     - Comprehensive test cases for different user scenarios
     - Validation of UI states (loading, error, empty)
     - Cross-browser compatibility testing

+## Update Enrollment Progress
+**Author: Justin Fung**

+#### Enrollment
+The `Enrollment` class represents an enrollment in a course.
+It includes methods to check if the course is completed and to add time spent on the course.

+- **isCompleted()**: Checks if the time spent on the course is greater than or equal to the estimated duration of the course.
+- **addTimeSpent(Integer time)**: Adds the specified time to the total time spent on the course.

+#### Update Progress
+The `UpdateProgressDTO` class is used to transfer data related to updating the progress of an enrollment.
+It includes the following field:

+- **timeSpent**: The amount of time spent on the course.

+The `EnrollmentController` class includes an endpoint to update the progress of an enrollment:

+- **PUT /{enrollmentId}/progress**: Updates the time spent on the course for the specified enrollment ID.

+The `EnrollmentService` class includes the following methods related to updating progress:

+- **updateProgress(Integer enrollmentId, UpdateProgressDTO updateProgressDTO)**: Updates the progress of an enrollment based on the provided enrollment ID and time spent.

+#### Tracking User Enrollment Progress

+The system includes a feature to track the progress of user enrollments in courses.
+This feature allows users to see how much time they have spent on a course and whether they have completed it.

+- **Enrollment Class**: Represents an enrollment in a course and includes methods to check if the course is completed and to add time spent on the course.
+  - **isCompleted()**: Checks if the time spent on the course is greater than or equal to the estimated duration of the course.
+  - **addTimeSpent(Integer time)**: Adds the specified time to the total time spent on the course.

+- **UpdateProgressDTO Class**: Used to transfer data related to updating the progress of an enrollment.
+It includes the following field:
+  - **timeSpent**: The amount of time spent on the course.

+- **EnrollmentController Class**: Includes an endpoint to update the progress of an enrollment:
+  - **PUT /{enrollmentId}/progress**: Updates the time spent on the course for the specified enrollment ID.

+- **EnrollmentService Class**: Includes the following methods related to updating progress:
+  - **updateProgress(Integer enrollmentId, UpdateProgressDTO updateProgressDTO)**: Updates the progress of an enrollment based on the provided enrollment ID and time spent.

+#### Course Page
+The `CoursePage` component displays a list of courses with tabs for all courses, favourite courses, and recommended courses.
+It uses the `useMe` hook to fetch user data.

+#### Dashboard Page
+The `DashboardPage` component displays the user's profile information, streak, and favourite courses.
+It also includes the `EnrolledCoursesSection` component to display the courses the user is enrolled in.

+#### Course Components

+##### CourseActions
+The `CourseActions` component displays buttons for enrolling in a course, adding/removing the course from favourites, and a timer for tracking time spent on the course.

+##### CourseCard
+The `CourseCard` component displays information about a course, including the title and description.
+It uses the `CourseActions` component to provide actions related to the course.

+##### CourseDescription
+The `CourseDescription` component displays the description of a course with a toggle to show more or less text.

+##### EnrollButton
+The `EnrollButton` component allows the user to enroll in a course.
+It uses the `useCreateEnrollment` hook to handle the enrollment process.

+##### FavoriteButton
+The `FavoriteButton` component allows the user to add or remove a course from their favourites.
+It uses the `useAddFavourite` and `useRemoveFavourite` hooks to handle the process.

+##### Timer
+The `Timer` component tracks the time spent on a course.
+It uses the `useTimer` hook to manage the timer state and update the progress.